dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 As well as the page view, structured events and ecommerce event tracking tags, Snowplow has specific functionality to enable the capture of other event data including:

-1. [Campaign tracking](2-Specific-event-tracking-with-the-Javascript-tracker#wiki-campaign).
-Use this to identify whether visitors to your website have come from paid ad sources including Adwords, other PPC, display campaigns etc.
-2. [Page pings] (2-Specific-event-tracking-with-the-Javascript-tracker#wiki-pagepings).
+1. [Page pings] (2-Specific-event-tracking-with-the-Javascript-tracker#wiki-pagepings).
 Use this to track how long visitors dwell on each page on your site, and how they scroll of pages over time.

 Detailed documentation on how to capture the complete range of events possible with Snowplow can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (snowplow-technical-documentation).

+Note: we recommend returning to the setup guide (this page specifically) after you have finished consulting the technical documentation, to complete your Snowplow setup.

 [Back to top] (#top)